janetjoywilson/janetjoywilson.github.io/coaching.md

 # Congratulations, you’ve written a book!

 How will you and your book get discovered?
 Should you self-publish or find a literary agent?
 Where is your energy best utilized?
 Do you need help pivoting your challenges into solutions?

-Are you feeling stuck because you don’t know what you don’t know?
-Let’s work together to bring your words off the page and into peoples’ hearts.
+### Let’s work together to bring your words off the page and into peoples’ hearts.

 ![Canoe.jjw]({{ site.url }}/images/blog/Canoe.jjw.jpg)

 If you need a pair of fresh eyes with 30 years of publishing experience to help steer you in the right direction, I can get you back on course.

 ### for authors who want creative coaching